 MOST BEAUTIFUL PLACES IN PERU TO VISIT

-Find out about the best places to visit in Peru!
-Peru is so rich in stunning places that it is almost impossible to see them all – so here is a list of the very best places to visit + some important travel information for Peru.
+Peru is an amazing country filled with a variety of deserts, cities, mountains, and rainforests.
+Peru is so rich in stunning places that it is almost impossible to see them all – so here is a list of the best places to visit in Peru + some important travel information.

 This post was written by Cassandra.

 Find a quick pre-travel guide with the most important travel information before talking about the most unique places in Peru.

 - Do not drink tap water- drink bottled water only!

 - Although coca tea and leaves are common here (and do help with altitude sickness), remember you cannot bring any home with you, and if drug tested shortly after, you will show positive for cocaine.

 - There is a good chance of you getting altitude sickness and you should be prepared.
 I personally developed very severe altitude sickness, which escalated to altitude poisoning, and was violently ill for about 24 hours.
 My suggestions are to take altitude sickness pills ahead of time if you have access to them.
 If not, be sure to take a few days in Cuzco to adjust.
 Take it easy with resting and early nights.

 - Avoid drinking alcohol for the first 24 hours at a high altitude and aim for large lunch and small dinner since digestion can be affected.
 Bringing over-the-counter meds like Pepto and Dramamine can help a bit, as can local remedies of coca tea if needed.